-The Australian Girls Choir has toured on thirty-four occasions since 1989 to destinations all over Australia and to every corner of the globe.
-Over one hundred choristers took part in the AGC’s National and International Tours in 2014; broadening their musical and cultural horizons and forging life-long friendships.
+The Australian Girls Choir has toured on thirty-six occasions since 1989 to destinations all over Australia and to every corner of the globe.
+Over one hundred choristers took part in the AGC’s National and International Tours in 2015; broadening their musical and cultural horizons and forging life-long friendships.

-Our 56 touring choristers from Adelaide, Brisbane, Melbourne, Perth and Sydney have recently returned from the choir’s 18th National Tour to South Australia.
-The girls took part in twelve performances and eight workshops throughout the two week period.
+Our 56 touring choristers from Adelaide, Brisbane, Melbourne, Perth and Sydney have recently returned from the choir’s 19th International Tour to New Zealand.
+The girls took part in eleven performances and eleven workshops throughout the two week period.
 There were many tour highlights which included:

 We received some wonderful comments from our host groups and audience members during the tour:

 'The girls were just wonderful.
 Their voices are gorgeous and their ability to unlock emotions and feelings for Australia was something to cherish.
 You made my wife cry.
 Look forward to you coming back to New Zealand.’

 His Excellency, The Australian High Commissioner, Peter Woolcott

 ‘On behalf of Auckland libraries thank you so much for performing for us so beautifully, with such passion and musicality.
 You brought a lot of joy to so many people today.’

 Marilyn Portman, Organiser of our Auckland Library performance